opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/key-value.md

 ## Overview

-You can use the `key_value` processor to parse a field into key/value pairs.
-The following options in the `key_value` processor table explain how to parse field information into pairs.
+You can use the `key_value` processor to parse the specified field into key/value pairs.
+You can customize the `key_value` processor to parse field information with the following options.

 | Option | Required | Type | Description | Example |
 | :--- | :--- | :--- | :--- | :--- |